maroon-scorch/Antoine-Necklace/README.md

 ## Visualization

-The initial setup of the Necklace, this is the original chain of tori:
+- The initial setup of the Necklace, this is the original chain of tori: <br />
 ![alt text](figures/initial.png)

-The 1st iteration of Antoine's Necklace:
+- The 1st iteration of Antoine's Necklace: <br />
 ![alt text](figures/one.png)

-The 2nd iteration of Antoine's Necklace:
+- The 2nd iteration of Antoine's Necklace: <br />
 ![alt text](figures/two.png)

-With a Torus:
+- With a Torus: <br />
 ![alt text](figures/torus.png)

 ## Known Bugs